bilelmoussaoui/Hardcode-Tray/README.md

 - `--update-git`

 You can also update to the git version of the script

 ```bash
 hardcode-tray --update-git
 ```

 ## Config file

 Hardcode-Tray also supports a JSON config file that can be placed under `~/.config`.
 The file must be named `hardcode-tray.json`.
 The file supports the following options for now.

 - `blacklist`: a list of applications that you don't want to be fixed.
-- `conversion-tool`: the default tool to be used every time you use the script.
+- `conversion_tool`: the default tool to be used every time you use the script.
 - `icons` : An object, that contains `theme` and `size` for the Gtk icon theme and the icon size to be used.
-- `backup-ignore` : A boolean, to configure either you want default icons to be saved on the backup folder or not.
+- `backup_ignore` : A boolean, to configure either you want default icons to be saved on the backup folder or not.

 ### Node-WebKit JS applications:

 In order to fix those ugly tray icons on NWJS applications, you will need to download the SDK from [here](https://nwjs.io/downloads/).
 Extract the zip file in your home directory (or place it wherever you want) and add a new key to the config file that points to the NwJS SDK directory.

 An example of the config file can be found [here](https://github.com/bil-elmoussaoui/Hardcode-Tray/blob/master/data/config.json).
 Passing `--theme` `--conversion-tool` `--size` will overwrite those settings.

 ## Uninstallation

 To remove the script completely from your desktop you can use

 ```bash
 cd /tmp && wget -O - https://raw.githubusercontent.com/bil-elmoussaoui/Hardcode-Tray/master/data/uninstall.sh | bash
 ```

 ## Credits

 - Modified version of `data_pack.py`, by The Chromium Authors released under a BSD-style license
 - Qt applications icons name by [elementaryPlus](https://github.com/mank319/elementaryPlus) team

 ## Hardcode-Tray wiki!

 - [Changelog](https://github.com/bil-elmoussaoui/Hardcode-Tray/wiki/Changelog)
 - [FAQ](https://github.com/bil-elmoussaoui/Hardcode-Tray/wiki/FAQ)
 - [How to build the patched version of sni-qt](https://github.com/bil-elmoussaoui/Hardcode-Tray/wiki/How-to-build-sni-qt)